 Click here to view Indiana's newborn screening brochure in Spanish.

 The dried blood spot (DBS) is collected from the heelstick (see above for more information) and is used to screen for a specific group of conditions.
 Indiana’s newborn screening law allows for leftover DBS to be made available for medical research purposes after newborn screening is complete.
 Important information on what may cause a disease or impact an individual’s health can be learned through the use of the DBS in medical research.

-As of June 2013, parents/guardians of newborns indicate whether or not to allow their child’s DBS to be made available for medical research purposes.
-If a parent/guardian chooses to have their child’s DBS saved, it will be stored and made available for medical research purposes for a period of three years and then destroyed.
+As of June 2013, parents or guardians of newborns indicate whether or not to allow their child’s DBS to be made available for medical research purposes.
+If a parent or guardian chooses to have their child’s DBS saved, it will be stored and made available for medical research purposes for a period of three years and then destroyed.
 Although saved DBS, as of June 2013, will be available for medical research, no identifiable information about your baby will ever be released.
-If a parent/guardian indicates they do not want a baby’s DBS used for medical research, then the DBS is kept for 6 months to ensure additional screening is not necessary and then destroyed.
+If a parent or guardian indicates they do not want a baby’s DBS used for medical research, then the DBS is kept for 6 months to ensure additional screening is not necessary and then destroyed.

 If your baby was born before June 1, 2013, your baby’s DBS has not been made available for medical research.

 You may request that your baby’s DBS be destroyed, regardless of when your baby was born, by completing and sending this form to the Newborn Screening Program.

 You can also request that your child’s DBS be stored and saved for medical research purposes by completing and sending this form to the Newborn Screening Program.

 If you have any questions regarding the status of your child’s DBS, please do not hesitate to contact the Indiana Genomics and Newborn Screening Program.